off-by-some/contrakit/examples/hallucinations/README.md

 We created two labeling contexts: "parity" (odd=1, even=0) and "roundness" (0,6,8,9=1, others=0).
 These contexts contradict on 7 out of 10 digit classes, producing K = 0.35 bits and a theoretical minimum worst-case error of 21.5%.

 The optimal frame-independent approximation must choose one label per digit.
 For contradictory digits, any choice satisfies one context and fails the other.
-If we satisfy Context A completely, we achieve 0% error in Context A but 70% error in Context B because all 7 contradictory digits have the wrong label there.
+If we satisfy Context A completely, we achieve 0% error in Context A but 70% error in Context B. All 7 contradictory digits have the wrong label there.
 The worst case across both contexts is max(0%, 70%) = 70%.
 This 70% error was predicted before any training from the task structure alone.

 Training CNNs and evaluating on both contexts confirmed it.
 Models trained exclusively on Context A labels achieved 1.9% error in Context A and 69.0% ± 0.1% error in Context B—matching the prediction exactly.
 Models trained exclusively on Context B labels achieved 68.5% ± 0.5% error in Context A and 2.2% error in Context B—close to the same 70% worst-case.
-Balanced training produced a different strategy: 36.9% error in Context A and 34.0% error in Context B, giving a 37.3% worst-case as the model learned to compromise between both contexts rather than fully satisfying either one.
+Balanced training produced a different strategy.
+It gave 36.9% error in Context A and 34.0% error in Context B, resulting in a 37.3% worst-case.
+The model learned to compromise between both contexts rather than fully satisfying either one.

 ![Worst-Case Error Analysis](experiment_10/results/worst_case_error.png)

 The U-shaped curve reveals how training composition determines strategy.
-At the extremes—training exclusively on Context A or Context B—worst-case error hits the predicted 70% because the model masters one context but fails on all contradictory digits in the other.
-At the center with balanced training, worst-case drops to 37% as the model compromises, partially satisfying both contexts instead of fully satisfying either.
+At the extremes—training exclusively on Context A or Context B—worst-case error hits the predicted 70%.
+The model masters one context but fails on all contradictory digits in the other.
+At the center with balanced training, worst-case drops to 37%.
+The model compromises, partially satisfying both contexts instead of fully satisfying either.

 The right panel shows why: single-context training produces near-perfect performance in one direction (~2% error) and systematic failure in the other (~69% error), while balanced training splits the difference (~37% and ~34%).
 The symmetry confirms that 70% isn't a training artifact—it's the optimal frame-independent approximation predicted from task structure.

 Like Experiment 4, this achieves the bound rather than merely exceeding it.
 The 70% error is the optimal frame-independent approximation, computed analytically before training and matched by models that learned one context consistently.
-Finding that K determines exact error on 64-dimensional visual data confirms the principle isn't about low dimensionality or synthetic construction.
+Finding that $K$ determines exact error on 64-dimensional visual data confirms the principle isn't about low dimensionality or synthetic construction.
 Task structure—not model architecture or training dynamics—sets fundamental limits.

 ## What This Means